mattmakai/fullstackpython.com/content/posts/170429-python-3-6-aws-lambda.markdown

 Keep the default handler set to `lambda_function.lambda_handler`.
-Select "Create a new Role from template(s)" from the drop-down then for the "Role name" field enter "dynamodb_permissions".
+Select "Create a new Role from template(s)" from the drop-down then for the "Role name" field enter "dynamodb_access".
 Under "Policy templates" select the "Simple Microservice permissions".

 The "Simple Microservice permissions" allows our Lambda to access